 The logical volumes that comprise the engine gluster volume must be thick provisioned.
 This protects the Hosted Engine from out of space conditions, disruptive volume configuration changes, I/O overhead, and migration activity.

-Red Hat Hyperconverged Infrastructure is expected to have 3–4 Red Hat Gluster Storage volumes.
+Red Hat Hyperconverged Infrastructure for Virtualization is expected to have 3–4 Red Hat Gluster Storage volumes.

 - 1 engine volume for the Hosted Engine

-- 1 vmstore volume for virtual machine boot disk images
+- 1 vmstore volume for virtual machine operating system disk images

-- 1 optional data volume for other virtual machine disk images
+- 1 data volume for other virtual machine disk images

 - 1 shared_storage volume for geo-replication metadata